Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Under Costa Rican law it is possible for SAs to enter into legal mergers (whereby the SA ceases to exist by operation of law and its assets are acquired under universal succession of title) and mergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets), and conversions (changing into another form of legal entity without ceasing to exist).

 Yes, they can be listed or publicly held.
-For listed or public there are specific requirements.
+For listed or publicly held SAs there are specific requirements.

 Can this type of entity be used for a non-profit or charitable organization?

-No, there are other legal entities used for non-profit or charitable objects such as a civil association or a non-governmental organization.
+No, other legal entities are used for non-profit or charitable objects such as a civil association or a non-governmental organisation

 Give a brief summary of the process of incorporation, formation, or organization, including: